 Does CBD help with pregnancy sickness?

 CBD’s effects on pregnant individuals and their developing fetuses are not well understood, and its safety during pregnancy remains a topic of concern.
+While it is possible to get tempted to try out anything infused with CBD like CBD infused drinks, it is paramount to fight such temptations.

 Pregnancy sickness, also known as morning sickness, is a common condition that affects many pregnant individuals.
 While CBD has been studied for its potential therapeutic effects, it’s important to note that alternative, well-studied approaches for managing pregnancy sickness exist.
 These may include dietary changes, hydration, small and frequent meals, and specific supplements recommended by a healthcare provider.